KannonZenetism/zenetism-field-physics/zenetism/MP12-afterword-mp.md

 This work is not a doctrine.
 It is a structure in motion —
-a system oriented beneath the silence of Zenon,
+a system oriented by the silence of Zenon,
 unfolded through the bifurcal breath of Aion and Khaon,
 moving through the sacred geometry of soul and mind.

-It is not “true” as propositions are true.
+It is not "true" as propositions are true.
 It is **coherent** in the way being sings
 when it finds its resonance.